PauSala/learning_c/http-server/README.md

 - [x] Non blocking I/O with kqueue and event loop to handle incomming connections.
 - [x] Handle only Non-Persistent Connections (no keep-alive, always send the `Connection: close` header).
-- [x] Partial writes.
+- [x] Partial writes
   - Use a hashtable for partially writen sockets.
+- [x] Partial reads
+- [x] Http parser
+  - [x] Parser based on a state machine for allowing partial reads on big requests.
+  - [x] Use kevent.udata to pass away the parser in the current state for each request.
+  - [x] Parse method, url, version, headers and body.
+  - [ ] TODO: Check for valid urls, version, etc. It does not perform any semantinc interpretation of the headers except for content-length.
 - [x] Use wrk to test the server.
 For now it can handle at least the same amount of load than a simple node server.
-- [x] Http parser
-  - [ ] TODO: it is just a toy parser for getting the first line (method, url, version), the headers and the body.
-It not checks for valid urls, version, etc. It does not perform any semantinc interpretation of the headers, always parses the body and so on.
 - [ ] Cached responses
   - There is only a static html file which is cached on first request.
   - TODO: investigate caching!
-- [ ] Partial reads.
+- [ ] Interpret requests and respond accordingly
-  - For now we are only handling GET requests
-  - TODO: extend the server to handle other methods as well.

 ### Compile and run